Execution of Clayton Lockett

 The death of Clayton Derrell Lockett occurred on April 29, 2014, when he suffered a heart attack during an execution by lethal injection in the U.S. state of Oklahoma.
 Lockett, aged 38, was convicted in 2000 of murder, rape, and kidnapping.

 Lockett was administered an untested mixture of drugs that had not previously been used for executions in the United States.
 Although the execution was stopped, Lockett died 43 minutes after being sedated.
 He writhed, groaned, convulsed, and spoke during the process and attempted to rise from the execution table fourteen minutes into the procedure, despite having been declared unconscious.
+The manner of his death drew national and international attention.

 Background

 Early life

-Clayton Lockett was born in 1975 to a drug-using mother.
-She abandoned him when he was three years old, and he was then raised by his father who severely physically abused Lockett throughout his childhood, gave him drugs starting at age three, and encouraged him to steal and not be caught.
+Clayton Lockett was born in 1975.
+His mother left him when he was three years old, and he was then raised by his father, who severely physically abused Lockett throughout his childhood, forced drugs upon him starting at age three, and taught him to steal without being caught.